Launch a Campaign

 1. Discuss

-A client instructs a lawyer about a public interest legal cause.
-Alternatively, a legal practice identifies a systemic legal issue among their clients, or it might identify a need to hire a lawyer or paralegal to address an identified caseload.
+A lawyer receives instructions from a client about a public interest legal cause.
+Alternatively, a legal practice identifies a systemic legal issue among their clients, or need to hire a lawyer or paralegal for a group of clients.
+Use our Compliance and Precedents Guide to see whether Article Two is right for you, and learn how to crowdfund compliantly.
+Client needing a lawyer?
+Contact us.

 2. Draft